 Adult Coed Softball League

 Come and show us that you still have it!
 Get exercise and blow off end-of-the-week steam at the best fields around.
 Get a team together or join the pick-up list.
 This is a clean, community oriented, alcohol–free league.
 ASA rules for softball will be followed, with a few revisions (rules will be posted online).
 Emphasis is on healthful competition in a recreational atmosphere.
 We provide one umpire per game to facilitate fair and spirited games.
 Teams typically play 2 games per evening, for a minimum of 14 games, plus tournament.
 Teams will have byes.
 Register your team by June 10!
+Click here for a Softball Registration Form.
 Min 2/Max 8 Teams

 Mandatory Team Manager’s meeting Tuesday, June 14, 6pm in the Crow’s Nest at Community Park.
 Fees cover the cost of field use, game balls, umpire, scorebooks, administrative costs & tournament.
 Uniforms are not required or provided.